A big parrot in a little body

 Think of it this way, I’m sure you know that when you have a parrot it needs out of cage time every day.
 It would just be cruel to leave a bird in a cage for its entire life, right?

 There are over 40 different conure species.
-They vary enormously in size, personality and appearance giving you a lot to think about before you make your final decision on which bird to take home.
+They vary greatly in size, personality and appearance giving you a lot to think about before you make your final decision on which bird to take home.
 The best thing a perspective conure owner can do is to educate themselves by researching any species they have an interest in before they get one.
 The best teacher will be an owner of the parrot species you are considering.